Grate-Oracle-Lewot/GrateCrystal/README.md

 - The effects of Teleport and Baton Pass are combined: either move will act like Teleport in a wild battle and Baton Pass in a trainer battle.
 Against a wild Pokémon, if the player has more than one party member, either move will act like Baton Pass, but with only one they will act like Teleport.
 Teleport still has its out-of-battle effect, but Baton Pass doesn't get that.

 ## Items
-- "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves)
+- "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves).
+As a consequence, depositing a Pokémon in the PC no longer restores its PP (but does still restore its HP).
 - New key items obtained throughout the game that can perform the out-of-battle functions of HM moves without the need for the move (but you still need the corresponding badge)
 - New fishing rod, the Odd Rod, hooks rare Pokémon like Omanyte and Kabuto
 - New held items that each completely prevent a specific status condition